jmcnamara/XlsxWriter/dev/docs/source/alternatives.rst

 Alternative modules for handling Excel files
 ============================================

-The following are some Python alernatives to XlsxWriter.
+The following are some Python alternatives to XlsxWriter.

 XLWT